Phenols: C-Alkylation with alkenes

 More than 100,000 tons of tert-butyl phenols are produced annually (year: 2000) in this way, using isobutylene (CH2=CMe2) as the alkylating agent.
 Especially important is 2,6-ditert-butylphenol, a versatile antioxidant.

 Other reactions

 Phenols undergo esterification.
 Phenol esters are active esters, being prone to hydrolysis.
 Phenols are reactive species toward oxidation.
-Oxidative cleavage, for instance cleavage of 1,2-dihydroxybenzene to the monomethylester of 2,4 hexadienedioic acid with oxygen, copper chloride in pyridine Oxidative de-aromatization to quinones also known as the Teuber reaction. and oxone.
+Oxidative cleavage, for instance cleavage of 1,2-dihydroxybenzene to the monomethylester of 2,4-hexadienedioic acid with oxygen, copper chloride in pyridine.
+Oxidative de-aromatization to quinones also known as the Teuber reaction.
+Oxidizing reagents are Fremy's salt and oxone.
 In reaction depicted below 3,4,5-trimethylphenol reacts with singlet oxygen generated from oxone/sodium carbonate in an acetonitrile/water mixture to a para-peroxyquinole.
 This hydroperoxide is reduced to the quinole with sodium thiosulfate.

 Phenols are oxidized to hydroquinones in the Elbs persulfate oxidation.

 Reaction of naphtols and hydrazines and sodium bisulfite in the Bucherer carbazole synthesis.